ubernostrum/interviewer-hell/anagrams/README.rst

 letters are assigned the lowest-valued primes.

-A fun followup discussion is how the German letter "ß" should be handled, especially in light of the normalization to uppercase used in this implementation.
+A fun followup discussion is how the German letter "ß" should be handled in a fully Unicode-aware followup question, especially in light of the normalization to uppercase used in this implementation.
 Historically, this letter did not have an uppercase form, and in many modern programming languages it still uppercases to "SS", which means that ``"straße"`` and ``"strasse"`` will be treated as anagrams (since both normalize to ``"STRASSE"``).

 Credit goes to `this tweet from Fermat's Library
 <https://twitter.com/fermatslibrary/status/958700402647674880>`_ for